Skip to main content

 3. In the game editor mode, inside the Messaging tab, locate the "Visual messaging" panel.

 4. Update the input fields as desired.
 There should be separate inputs for each of the fields discussed above: thumbnail image, backdrop image, image for sharing on social networks, and for applicable games, empty box image.
+For custom thumbnail images, please refer to the specifications below.

 tip